frasermince/evergreen/Output/Muzero.md

 category: "post"
 ---
 # Muzero
-In this article I will give an overview of Muzero.
-An algorithm used for performing well at Go, Chess, Shogi, and Atari.
-It was the state of the art in each of these domains for a while and has some very interesting ideas worth exploring.
+In 2017 Deepmind wowed the world by having it's new algorithm AlphaGo beat the world champion in Go Ke Jie.
+This was a feat that was previously thought to be impossible or a least well beyond our capabilities at the moment.
+Over the next few years Deepmind would continue to release new versions of it's software.
+It would add the capability to learn from self play, play chess and shogi, and eventually even be able to use the same algorithm to excel at visually complicated atari games.

+The latest version is called Muzero.
+In this article I want to walk you through how Muzero works.
+There's a lot of background needed to understand Muzero in it's totality and I hope to help illucidate how it works and the history that led to it's development.

 ## What is Muzero?

 Muzero is in the AlphaGo and AlphaZero family of algorithms.
-It adopts the Monte Carlo Tree Search (MCTS) approach of the previous algorithms in its family and adds in a learned model of the environment.
+It adopts the Monte Carlo Tree Search (MCTS) approach of the previous algorithms in its family and adds in a learned model of its environment.
 This means it can act in environments where a known model is not present.
-The previous iteration, AlphaZero,  did not work in environments without a learned model.
-So it could work in environments such as chess, shogi, and go.
-But something with a less defined dynamics model such as Atari games would not work.
-Muzero removes this limitation.
+The previous iteration, AlphaZero,  required environments where the transition dynamics were known.
+So it could work in environments such as chess, shogi, and go but something with a less defined dynamics model such as Atari games would not work.
+Muzero removes this limitation and achieves the state of the art on the Atari suite of environments.

 To fully grasp Muzero there are a few things we need to understand:
 1. AlphaGo family history
 2. Monte Carlo Tree Search
-	1. Action selection formula
+	1. Selection
-	2. Visit count and Q value updates
+	2. Expansion
-	3. Visit policy formula
+	3. Backup
 3. How Muzero learns it's environment
 	1. Representation Network
 	2. Dynamics Network